lnvglr/character-diversion/character-diversion.md

 ### Shortcomings

-In the process of developing *Character Diversion*, I also discovered several shortcomings.
+In the process of developing *Character Diversion* I also discovered several shortcomings.

 1. Its limitation to font files as typographic reference
 2. specificity to one kind of discourse

-It lies in the nature of things, that specificity and specialisation enables users to do one thing very well.
+It lies in the nature of things, that specificity and specialization enables users to do one thing very well.

 ### Conclusion